WPI-CS3733-2025B/team-resumemaxxers/documents/DesignDocument_draft.md

 ### Class Tables

 *   **Student**: Represents a student user in the system.
-It stores their profile information, including GPA, and links to their applications, majors, research interests, courses, and applications.
+It stores their profile information, including GPA, and links to their applications, majors, research interests, and courses.
     ```sql
     CREATE TABLE student (
         id INTEGER NOT NULL,
         username VARCHAR(64) NOT NULL,
         firstname VARCHAR(64) NOT NULL,
         lastname VARCHAR(64) NOT NULL,
+        verified BOOLEAN,
         email VARCHAR(120) NOT NULL,
         password_hash VARCHAR(256),
         gpa FLOAT,